RichardBlankenhorn/learn_command_line_exercises/chapter_2/README.md

 > If I just ran a command, this will let me know what directory I was in when the command was ran.

 How to find the Readme.md file by using Finder?
 > First step, click on Finder.
-On the left side, click on richardblankenhorn (home icon on the left)
+On the left side, click on richardblankenhorn.
+A home icon is on the left.
 > Second, click on the Workspace file.
-> Third, click on the davinci_coders_t1_2016
+> Third, click on the davinci_coders_t1_2016.
-> Fourth, click on homework
+> Fourth, click on homework.
-> Fifth, click on learn_command_line_exercises
+> Fifth, click on learn_command_line_exercises.
-> Sixth, click on chapter_2
+> Sixth, click on chapter_2.
-> Seventh, click on Readme.md
+> Seventh, click on Readme.md.